Nabil-Chaouki/Projet-Epsi/README.md

 # Library Management System

 ## 🎯 Project Objective
 Develop a web application for dynamic library management, enabling effective management of books, members, and borrowings.
-This is a supervised project for the second year to improve skills in Microsoft .NET, Azure, etc.
+This is a supervised project for the second year to improve skills in Microsoft .NET, Azure, etc Managaed by Nabil Chaouki

 ## ⚙️ Technologies Used
 - **Programming Language:** C# ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)